-During the 2023 nesting season, tree swallows nested in three of the pole-mounted nest boxes and began nest construction in one additional box (Figure 4).
-To avoid excessive disturbance, eggs and chicks discovered in the nests were not moved during the counting process; as a result, numbers of eggs or fledglings are only estimates.
+During the 2024 nesting season, tree swallows nested in two of the pole-mounted nest boxes and began nest construction in two additional boxes (Figure 4).
+One nesting attempt ended with 3 dead chicks at the end of the season, resulting in only one successful nesting attempt fledging at least 4 chicks.

+To avoid excessive disturbance, boxes are checked with a pole camera, and eggs or chicks discovered in the nests were not moved during the counting process.
+As a result, numbers of eggs or fledglings are only estimates, and should be considered minimums.
 Monitoring associated with other nest box programs suggests that the installation of additional boxes should not be considered until a threshold of 50 to 80 percent successful usage is attained (Bellrose & Holm, 1994).
 No additional box installations are planned at this point.

 In 2018, three owl boxes were placed in the 5.3-acre forested mitigation parcel.
 Target species were Northern saw-whet (Aegolius acadicus) and western screech (Megascops kennicottii) owls.
 Each box was placed between 10 and 15 feet above the ground on dominant trees within the densest areas of the forest.
-In 2023, the owl boxes had no observed use (Appendix A).
+In 2024, the owl boxes had no observed use (Figure 4).